amchakra/tosca/README.md

     - `*.hybrids.dedup.tsv.gz` contains the deduplicated hybrids
     - `*.hybrids.clustered.tsv.gz` contains the deduplicated hybrids with clusters calculated that identify the unique duplexes/RNA structure they represent
     - `*.hybrids.gc.tsv.gz` contains the deduplicated hybrids with genomic coordinates calculated
-    - `*.hybrids.gc.annotated.tsv.gz` contains the deduplicated hybrids with genomic coordinates, gene, region and biotypes calculated.
+    - `*.hybrids.gc.annotated.tsv.gz` contains the deduplicated hybrids with genomic coordinates, gene, region and biotypes calculated
+    - `logs` contains logs produced during hybrid read mapping and identification logs, along with Sankey visualisations of read fate at each pipeline step for each sample
 - `clusters` contains files that have the identified clusters as TSV files:
     - `*.clusters.tsv.gz` contains all the collapsed clusters
     - `*.clusters.gc.tsv.gz` contains the collapsed clusters with genomic coordinates calculated